sourav-maji25/delta-demo/README.md

 # delta-demo
-A demo repo to practice Git &amp; Github features.
+A demo repo to practice Git &amp; Github features